ws-garcia/VBA-CSV-interface/README.md

 * [Licence](https://github.com/ws-garcia/VBA-CSV-interface/blob/master/README.md#licence)
 ## Intro
 The CSV, stands from Comma Separated Values, files are special kind of tabulated plain text data widely used in data exchange.
 There is no globally accepted standard format for that kind of files, however, out there are well formed standards such as [RFC4180](https://www.ietf.org/rfc/rfc4180.txt) proposed by The Internet Society.
 Although many solutions has been developed for work with CSV files into VBA, including projects from [@sdkn104](https://github.com/sdkn104/VBA-CSV) and [@Senipah](https://github.com/Senipah/VBA-Better-Array) on Github, the vast majority of these have serious performance lacks.
-This argumentations conduce to the development of a VBA class module that allows users exchange data between VBA arrays and CSV files at relatively high speed.
+This argumentations conduce to the development of a VBA class module that allows users exchange data between VBA arrays and CSV files at high speed.
 ### Advantages
 * Partialy compliant with RFC4180 CSV standard (there are few differences).
 * User have the option to import only certain range of records from given CSV file.